-(I) Capital goods on which depreciation is claimed: Input tax credit shall not be allowed on the tax component of the cost of capital goods and plant and machinery if depreciation on such tax component has been claimed under the provisions of the Income Tax Act, 1961.
+Capital goods on which depreciation is claimed: Input tax credit will not be allowed on the tax component of the cost of capital goods and plant and machinery if depreciation on such tax component has been claimed under the provisions of the Income -tax Act.
+This does not imply that credit of the cost of inputs may still be claimed as revenue expenditure.
+That is not true because AS 2 states that 'cost of purchase does not include taxes subsequently recoverable from a taxing authority'.
+Experts express the view that accounting method followed in respect of inputs cannot be deviated from accounting method in case of input services.